A Ranking Representation of Optimal Sequential Search: Empirical Strategy of the Weitzman Model

-To express the joint probability, we categorize the sequence observations into two cases.
-First, we consider the case where the purchased product $h$ is not the last inspected product $J$.
-We represent the reservation values of inspected products as $\bm{z}_i^k$, the reservation values of uninspected products as $\bm{z}_i^n$, and the purchase values of inspected products, excluding the purchased one, as $\bm{u}_i^{k^\prime}$.
-These are expressed in ordered vectorized forms as follows:
+To express the probability function, we divide the observed sequences into two cases.
+We first consider the case where the purchased product $h$ is not the last inspected product $J$.
+Let $\vec{\bm{z}}_i^k$ denote the reservation values of inspected products, $\vec{\bm{z}}_i^n$ the reservation values of uninspected products, and $\vec{\bm{u}}_i^{k^\prime}$ the purchase values of inspected but unpurchased products, ordered as follows; each vector is then decomposed into component vectors, with variables sharing the same superscript ($k, n, k^\prime$) arranged in the same order.

-Following Equation \eqref{eq:pr_jp}, the joint probability of the sequence is:
+Following Equation \eqref{eq:pr_jp}, the probability of the sequence is:

-The differencing matrix $\hat{D}$ consists of four blocks:
+The differencing matrix $\hat{D}$ consists of four blocks: {